 There is 1 operator that run from Yangon to Bagan.
-If you decide to take a Minivan, you can take the Standard option.
+If you decide to take a car, you can take the Standard option.

 There are 2 operators that run from Yangon to Bagan.
-If you decide to take a Train, you can take the Shared Cabin option.
+If you decide to take a minivan, you can take the Standard option.

 There is 1 operator that run from Yangon to Bagan, with 1 departure per day.
 If you decide to take a train, you can take the Standard and Shared Cabin options.

 There are 3 operators that run from Yangon to Bagan, with 1 departure per day.
-If you decide to take a Flight, you can take the Economy option.
+If you decide to take a flight, you can take the Economy option.